dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 For ICD10 period processing should start with HilmoICD10_main as within it, a supporting file is created which contains basic visit information which is then joined with other files containing medical codes (on a unique visit identifier code “HILMO_ID”) to produce detailed longitudinal format files.
 In a main file inpatient/outpatient split is also made according to 'PALA' up to 2019 and 'YHTEYSTAPA'+’PALA’ codes for 2019-2021.

-Within HilmoICD10_diag file some ICD10 cod cleaning is done.
+Within HilmoICD10_diag file some ICD10 code cleaning is done.
 Although nearly all ICD10 codes are recorded without a dot after initial letter and two first digits, a small portion contained dots which were removed.
 A small portion of codes contained special characters '*&#+' which were also removed.

 HilmoICD10_heart contains heart surgery codes (recorded from 1994).
 For a period up to 2019 a small correction is made to a 'CATEGORY' variable which records a source of a code  HPO1:3 - Procedure for demanding heart patient, old coding and HPN1:N - Procedure for demanding heart patient, new coding.
 Some HPO (old) fully numeric codes were mixed in with HPN (new) codes always starting with a letter “A”.
 HPN is changed to HPO for fully numeric codes.

 HilmoICD10_oper contains surgical procedure codes

+## AvoHilmo

+Similarly as with Hilmo preprocessing should satrt with Main.py as within it, a supporting file is created which contains basic visit information which is then joined with other files containing medical codes (on a unique visit identifier code “AVOHILMO”)

+The files for periods 2011-2016, 2017-2020 and 2020-2021 were received and processed separatley (due to the large size and limited computational recourses). data fo rthe year 2020 was contained within two files (2017-2020 and 2020-2021) therefore it was only retained from a 2020-2021 dat aupdate period.

+Within ICD diag.py file some ICD10 code cleaning is done.
+Although nearly all ICD10 codes are recorded without a dot after initial letter and two first digits, a small portion contained dots which were removed.
+A small portion of codes contained special characters '*&#+' which were also removed.

+ICPC2.py file contains ICPC2 codes

+Oper.py file contians operation codes

+Moth.py contians dental procedure codes

 ## Cancer

+Cancer preprocessing is strigtforwardand self-explanotary (looking at the code and data dictionary (detailed longitudinal variables sheet))